Fiber vs. Flare-ups: My 60-Day SynoGut Spreadsheet Results and the Search for the Skin-Gut Grail

 The Iteration Phase: Why Fiber?

-I’ve spent the last three years tracking breakouts and digestion in a 60-day deep dive, and I’ve learned that my skin doesn't just need 'good' bacteria; it needs a clean workspace.
-I started my SynoGut trial on January 15, 2026, with a baseline skin score of 4/10 (high redness, three active cysts, and a dullness that no amount of Vitamin C serum could fix).
+I’ve spent the last few years tracking breakouts and digestion in a 60-day deep dive, and I’ve learned that my skin doesn't just need 'good' bacteria; it needs a clean workspace.
+I started my latest SynoGut trial in mid-January with a baseline skin score of 4/10 (high redness, three active cysts, and a dullness that no amount of Vitamin C serum could fix).
+I’m not a doctor, so this isn't medical advice—it's just a log of my own internal A/B testing.

 The first two weeks were... interesting.
 If you aren't used to a fiber-heavy regimen, your gut has to learn a new language.
 I noticed a bit of bloating initially, which I recorded in my spreadsheet as 'the balloon phase.'
-However, by day 10, the digestive regularity was undeniable.
+However, by the end of the second week, the digestive regularity was undeniable.
 My skin didn't clear up immediately—in fact, I got one new bump on my left cheek—but the texture felt less 'congested' if that makes sense.
 It’s like clearing the cache on a slow computer; things just started moving faster.
+If you're wondering how this compares to other methods, you might want to look at SynoGut vs Digestive Enzymes: Which is Better for Your Skin?

 This is where the visual changes kicked in.
 By mid-February, the persistent redness around my nose (usually a solid #CC4444 hex code) faded to a soft pink.
 I wasn't waking up with that greasy-yet-dry film on my forehead.
 I found myself spending less time in Photoshop trying to mask my skin texture in my own head.
 During this time, I compared my results to when I tried GUT VITA, and while that was great for bloating, SynoGut felt like it was doing more heavy lifting in the 'internal house-cleaning' department.